wandb/programmer/programmer/swebench/README.md

 # SWE Bench programmer evaluation

+This is a custom setup to run fast SWE-bench evals on programmer.
+The steps are:
+- serve swebench docker containers from a remote machine
+  - setup an x86 machine (I use a gcp e2-standard-32)
+  - build the swebench instance images.
+For SWE-bench_Verified this builds about 550 images.
+  - run [containerserver](../containerserver/README.md) on the machine. containerserver serves an HTTP interface into the Docker containers.
+- on your local machine, run python -m programmer.swebench.run_instance or python -m programmer.swebench.evaluate

 ## Build SWE-bench images

 First do setup (below) then run this command to build all the images. --cache_level instance tells the script not to delete the instance images, which are what we want to use with container-manager.